Terry Jackson (running back): Early years

 Jackson was born in Gainesville, Florida in 1976.
-His father was Willie Jackson, Sr., a former Gators wide receiver who was one of the first two African-American athletes to play for the University of Florida's Gators football team from 1970 to 1973.
+His father was Willie Jackson Sr., a former Gators wide receiver who was one of the first two African-American athletes to play for the University of Florida's Gators teams from 1970 to 1973.
 Jackson attended P.K.
 Yonge High School in Gainesville, where he was standout athlete for the P.K.
 Yonge Blue Wave high school football and basketball teams.
 In football, he played a variety of positions including fullback, strong safety, linebacker and tailback.
-Jackson's older brother, Willie Jackson, Jr., was an All-American wide receiver for the Florida Gators and played in the NFL.
+Jackson's older brother, Willie Jackson Jr., was an All-American wide receiver for the Florida Gators and played in the NFL.

 College career

-Jackson accepted an athletic scholarship to attend the University of Florida in Gainesville, where he played for coach Steve Spurrier's Florida Gators football team from 1995 to 1998.
+Jackson accepted an athletic scholarship to attend the University of Florida in Gainesville, where he played for coach Steve Spurrier's Gators football teams from 1995 to 1998.
 Despite his versatility and demonstrated athleticism in high school, he was not highly rated by the recruiting services and he received one of the last scholarships offered by the Gators.
-Jackson, like his older brother, Willie Jackson, Jr., and his father, Willie Jackson, Sr., before him, wore football jersey number "22" for the Gators.
+Jackson, like his older brother, Willie Jackson Jr., and his father, Willie Jackson Sr., before him, wore football jersey number "22" for the Gators.
 The Gators coaching staff redshirted him when he was a true freshman in 1994, and he converted from strong safety to tailback to help meet the needs of the team in 1995, and memorably ran for 138 yards and three touchdowns against the Kentucky Wildcats.
 During Jackson's four seasons as a letterman, the Gators won Southeastern Conference (SEC) championships in 1995 and 1996, and the Bowl Alliance national championship in 1996.
 As a senior in 1998, Jackson was a team captain and a second-team Academic All-American.

 Jackson was also as an SEC Academic Honor Roll honoree all four years, and was the recipient of an NCAA post-graduate scholarship.
 He graduated from the University of Florida with a bachelor's degree in business administration in 1998.